AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/firefly-expand-image-api-tutorial.md

 ## Full Source Code

 Review this tutorial's [Prequisites](#prerequisites) section to understand how to set up your environment prior to running this code.
+(Because this code is for educational purposes only, it is not production-ready and requires additional error handling, logging, security measures, and more before it can be used in a live application.)

 ```js
 const axios = require("axios");